21-24 July 2021, Domus Comeliana – Pisa

 The receipt of payment must be attached to the registration form before sending it.
 Please, note that in order to be considered as early bird registrations, complete forms should be sent by the deadline (31st March).

-In the case of Covid-19 travel restrictions still being in place and resulting in the impossibility to gather in person, the Summer School shall be held online only.
+In the case of Covid-19 restrictions still being in place and resulting in the impossibility to gather in person, the Summer School shall then be postponed to a later date or canceled.
+Registered participants will then have the possibility to agree to reschedule or to receive a full refund.

 The CSMBR 2021 Summer School runs in association with the Santorio Fellowship scheme.